TribeMedia/loopback-example-recipes/docs/model-recipes.md

 However, some data stores don't have schemas; for example, MongoDB or REST services.
 LoopBack has another option here.
 <!-- Should this really be mentioned here?
 It sounds like you're about to describe this "other option".
-If not, then say WHERE it will be described (future blog, docs, etc.)
+If not, then say WHERE it is described (last section?)
 --->

 ## Part 4: Model synchronization with relational databases